PollRobots/sdf_tool/docs/dsl.md

   You can reference individual elements of a vector interactive value directly, i.e. you can write `:t.y` you don't need to write `(vec-y :#<t>)`

-There are two predefined colon-keyword values `:pos` and `:col`.
+There are threww predefined colon-keyword values `:pos`, `:col`, and `:time`.
 These cannot be controlled interactively.
-And despite being represetned using colon-keyword format are vectors not numbers.
+And despite being represented using colon-keyword format `:pos` and `:col` are vectors not numbers.

 - **pos** is a vector representing the current position at which the SDF is being evaluated &mdash; subject to any current scale, translation, and rotation operations.
 - **col** is a vector representing the current color.
 This vector represents the color in CIE XYZ colorspace.
-It can be transformed to and from the more familiar sRGB using `(xyz-rgb c)` and `(rgb-xyz c)` respectively
+See the [color](color) documentation for more information.
+- **time** is a number representing a time in seconds.
+This can be paused and reset to zero using the UI.

 ## Shapes